lastjuror0/Data-Analyst-Portfolio/coursework-purdue-analytics/capstone-projects/banking/README.md

    - Evaluate model performance on a test set; present a confusion matrix and relevant metrics (accuracy, precision, recall, F1-score).

 ---

+## Deliverables
+• A cleaned dataset ready for analysis.
+• EDA report with insights into loan default risk factors.
+• A trained logistic regression model for predicting defaulters.